Gram to Pavan (India) Converter

 The origin of the Pavan as a unit is closely tied to the weight of the British Gold Sovereign coin, which weighs approximately 7.98805 grams (very close to 8 grams).
 During the British colonial era and afterwards, the Sovereign was a common form of holding gold, and its weight became a de facto standard for gold transactions in certain regions, particularly Kerala.
 Over time, 'Pavan' became synonymous with this 8-gram standard for gold.
 Despite the official adoption of the metric system in India, the Pavan remains the primary unit for quoting gold prices and measuring gold weight in jewelry shops throughout Kerala and among the Malayali diaspora.

-Common Uses for grams and pavan
+Common Uses and Applications: grams vs pavan

 Explore the typical applications for both Gram (metric) and Pavan (India) (imperial/US) to understand their common contexts.